BithreenGirlen/DxLibSpineViewer/README.md

   -  The folder is named after folder-name when loaded via `Open folder`, and the first atlas filename when via `Select files`.
 - The PNG file will be named like `home_4.475018.png` where `home` is animation name, and `4.475018` is animation frame when saved.
 - The GIF file will be named like `wait.gif` where `wait` is animation name.
+- Mind that `width * height * 4` byte of memory will be consumed every recording frame

 ## Mouse functions